pleaobraga/react-scaffold/README.md

 ## Project Architecture

-The project achitechture is page based, and usin SOLID principles and the source folder is like:
+The project uses SOLID principles and base page architecture.
+The Source folder is:

 ```
 src